Xplor8r/brewery_reviewery/README.md

 # README
 Vist your Local Brewery or visit a Brewery thats new to you.
 Eat some grub, sip some craft brew, then share a review using the new app Brewery Reviewery.
+Brewery Reviewer is Ruby on Rails forum app for posting reviews for breweries across the U.S. Users must sign up or log in in order to contribute.

 Getting Started
 Fork and clone this repo.
 Then run bundle install to install associated gems, and rake db:migrate to activate your database.
 Deploy the program in your browser by running thin start --ssl.
 Finally, navigate to your https://localhost:3000 in your browser.